 - “Walking distance to goods and services.
 Even better, ditch the car.
 If exercise and a sense of community are important to you, find a house near the establishments you’ll be frequenting.”

-Specific Things to Look for in Your New Neighborhood in Los Angeles
+Specific Things to Look for in Your New Neighborhood in Riverside

-Now, let’s take a look at these things to look for in your new neighborhood when buying a house in Los Angeles (as well as others)in a little more depth.
+Now, let’s take a look at these things to look for in your new neighborhood when buying a house in Riverside (as well as others)in a little more depth.